Ernest Kinoy: 1990s

 Kinoy adapted the screenplay for the 1991 TV movie Chernobyl: The Final Warning from a book by Robert Peter Gale and Thomas Hauser.
 Airing on TNT, the film starred Jon Voight and Jason Robards.
 He also wrote an episode of Diagnosis: Murder.

 Plays and musicals

 Kinoy wrote the "book" (story and spoken dialogue) for the musicals Golden Rainbow, Bajour and Chaplin.

 In 1962, Kinoy wrote the play Something About a Soldier, which was based on the 1957 novel by Mark Harris.
 Starring Ken Kercheval, Tony Roberts and Sal Mineo, the play had a short run at the Ambassador Theatre on Broadway in January of that year.

 Personal life

-Kinoy was married to Barbara Powers, a doctor of psychotherapy, psychiatric social worker and an authority on the treatment of eating disorders, from 1948 until her death in 2007.
-They had two children.
-On November 10, 2014, Kinoy died of pneumonia.
-He was 89.
+In 1948, Kinoy married to Barbara Powers, a doctor of psychotherapy, psychiatric social worker and an authority on the treatment of eating disorders.
+They had two children and remained married until her 2007 death.
+On November 10, 2014, Kinoy died of pneumonia at the age of 89.